markustenghamn/markustenghamn.github.io/_posts/2015-01-07-podio-for-contact-form-7-updated-1-2.markdown

 redirect_from:
    - /podio-for-contact-form-7-updated-1-2
 date:   2015-01-07 18:14:20 +0100
-categories: best domain registrar
+categories: podio for contact form 7
 description: I recently updated my Wordpress plugin Podio For Contact Form 7.
 This latest update fixes a few issues which broke t...
 ---

-**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post so it may be hard to read but I have left it here as a reference.**
+**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post manually so it may be hard to read but I have left it here as a reference.**

 I recently updated my Wordpress plugin [Podio For Contact Form 7](http://anve.to/9qwgJ "Podio For Contact Form 7").
 This latest update fixes a few issues which broke the previous version due to Contact Form 7 updates.
 I also had many questions on how to find API details so I have added a detailed description on how to find this.
 I have also made debugging easier.
 In addition to all this I have also added a github repository for anyone who wants to contribute and help with the plugin.